Article · Streaming Gear

 Conclusion

 iShowSpeed’s PC is a rare example of genuinely corroborated creator gear information — but his mic and camera aren’t, despite what confident-sounding gear-list sites claim.
 If you want a comparably capable setup, our own gear guides get you to real, current options faster than chasing an unverified model name.
+And if you’re setting up gear before you’ve published your first video, our guide on starting a gaming YouTube channel from scratch covers what actually matters in the early months — gear included.

 Frequently Asked Questions